draganavucic/Canny/README.md

 ## Application

-For implementing algorithm code, C# and C++ was used.
+For implementing algorithm code, C# and C++ were used.
 Application is implemented on that way that it shows each step in this process, one after another.

 ![alt tag](https://imgur.com/5CqMaEV.png)